Kartaverse/Kartaverse-Docs/docs/README.md

 ## <a name="overview"></a>Overview

 Kartaverse is a free open-source post-production pipeline that is optimized for the immersive media sector.
-If you can imagine it, Kartaverse can help you create it!
+If you can imagine it, Kartaverse can help you create it in XR!

 "Karta" is the Swedish word for map.
 With Kartaverse you can stitch, composite, retouch, and remap any kind of panoramic video: from any projection to any projection.
 This provides the essential tools for 360VR, panoramic video stitching, depthmap, lightfield, and fulldome image editing workflows.